Jupiter (Atheist album): Reception

-Jupiter has received generally favourable reviews.
+Jupiter has received generally favorable reviews.
 Skullsnbones.com states, "Does Jupiter live up to its predecessors?
 The short answer is sadly no." However, the review later states, "I want to make it very clear that this is not a bad album, just not what Atheist fans had been hoping for."
 Similarly, a review from allmusic.com states that "This album isn't a failure by any means, but it's not going to make old-school Atheist fans very happy, either."
 Tyler Munro of Sputnikmusic said that "In the end, Jupiter hits more marks than it misses, and no matter how you look at it, it's hard to argue with a new Atheist album.
 Especially one that sounds as natural as Jupiter."